 The Town of Sturbridge provides public water service to most of the suburban residential, commercial and industrial zones.
 Approximately 51 percent of the public water used is in residential areas.
 In total, the public water system serves 1,696 customers (water service connections) or roughly 4,616 people.
-The number of service connections has increased from 1,654 customers in 2009 and 1,554 customers in 2008.
+The number of service connections has increased from 1,554 customers in 2008 to 1,654 customers in 2009.
 Figure 8.4 shows the location of public water mains, water tanks, wells and hydrants.